scotttjoiner/go-chat/README.md

 - `chat-gateway`: WebSocket server at `localhost:8081`
 - `chat-client`: Vue.js test page served at `localhost:3000`

-## License

-This project is for educational and prototyping purposes.

 ---

 ## Full System Overview (Extended)